 But sleep apnea can be much more serious than loud snoring and feeling tired.
 When you stop breathing during an episode of sleep apnea, the oxygen levels in your blood decrease (hypoxemia).
-This fluctuation in oxygen levels can lead to heart attacks and strokes.
-Also, apnea can lead to a condition called pulmonary vascular hypertension (high blood pressure in the veins that carry blood from the lungs to the heart), which can lead to an enlarged heart and heart failure.
+This fluctuation in oxygen levels can lead to a condition called pulmonary vascular hypertension (high blood pressure in the veins that carry blood from the lungs to the heart), which can lead to an enlarged heart and heart failure.

-The majority of people with sleep apnea will not qualify under one of the two categories above for sleep-related disorders, but there is another way to qualify for disability.
+The majority of people with sleep apnea will not qualify under one of the listings discussed above, but there is another way to qualify for disability.

-If you have a diagnosis of sleep apnea but do not meet the listing because you don't have either cor pulmonale or a qualifying mental disorder, the SSA will look at your "residual functional capacity," or "RFC."
-Your RFC assessment is used by the SSA to determine what kind of work you are still capable of doing despite the limitations from your medical condition.
+If you have a diagnosis of sleep apnea but don't meet one of the listings above, Social Security will look at your "residual functional capacity," or "RFC."
+Your physical RFC is the most intense work you can do, such as heavy, medium, light, or sedentary work.
+Social Security uses the RFC assessment to determine what kind of work you're still capable of doing despite the limitations of your medical condition.

 The SSA will look at how tired you are in the daytime and how that affects your ability to work.
-For example, if you suffer from significant daytime sleepiness you probably should not operate a vehicle or other heavy, dangerous machinery.
+For example, if you suffer from excessive daytime sleepiness (EDS), or hypersomnia, you should not operate a vehicle or other heavy, dangerous machinery.
 The SSA will also look at how other conditions impact the work you can do.
-For example, if you have heart problems, you may not be able to lift more than a few pounds.
-If you have difficulties with thinking, remembering, concentrating, or getting along with people, the SSA will prepare a mental RFC assessment.
+For example, if you have heart problems, you might not be able to lift more than a few pounds.

-If the SSA finds that you are capable of performing the job you used to have or any other job consider, the SSA can deny your claim.
-But if the SSA determines that the symptoms associated with your impairment and treatment are so limiting that there is no job you can perform, you will be awarded benefits under what is called a "medical-vocational allowance."
+If the SSA finds that you're capable of performing the job you used to have, or any other type of job, the SSA can deny your claim.
+But if the SSA determines that the symptoms associated with your impairment and treatment are so limiting that you can't perform any jobs, you will be awarded benefits under what is called a "medical-vocational allowance."